gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 the body would find a way out of this.
 Waiting it out was not a tactic.
 It was the critical thing everyone else I worked with before had missed: you need to work on all loop elements simultaneously.

+I can't stress enough how vital the whole body view over my condition was.
+Many people looked at my problems and noticed the rotated pelvis or the tension in the lower back.
+But they saw it only as a symptom and not as _both_ a symptom and source of my issues.
+Moreover, my back problem was getting worse while walking - the opposite of what you hear about spine health.
+If you had a wrong model of the condition as I and people I worked with had, you would perform interventions that were either ineffective or even actively harmful.
+It took me a long while to fully internalize how profound this detail was in solving the Engima of my muscle distress.
+I attribute the length to how counterintuitive the conclusions from the correct model were and how abset neuro-muscular view of sports injuries was in the mainstream medicine.

 Undoing all these issues would take time but most likely was doable - Dirk concluded.

 I left the office stunned.
 On the one hand, the chiropractor-like manipulations did help me.
 I